 When you go to a grocery store or a farmer’s market, your hand will reach out for a light-colored bottle of honey.
-So it’s no surprise that statistically, light amber honey fetches a higher price, in general, than most other types of honey.
+So it’s no surprise that typically light amber honey fetches a higher price than unusually colored honey or dark honey.

-Traditionally, light-colored honey fetched more value.
-But, that has changed over the years and the darker types are now preferred.
+Traditionally, light honey fetched more value.
+But that has changed over the years, and the darker honeys are now preferred.

 Naturally, the flavor has a say in the price as well.
 Since there’s a link between flavor and color, it’s clear to see the relationship between color and price because of its taste.

 Flavor described as strong can be perceived as unpleasant.
 Light-colored honey can only be tagged as bland at worst.
-So, to the regular consumer, most likely, it tastes sweet than something more robust.
+So, to the regular consumer, most likely, it tastes sweeter than something more robust.

 What does Color tell you about its Quality?

-Honey is known to degrade depending on the conditions of storage.
-Honey with a higher level of moisture darkens over time.
-If the temperature in the storage area is high, the color darkens even further.
+Honey is known to degrade depending on its storage conditions.
+Honey with a higher level of moisture darkens after long-term storage.
+If the storage areas have high temperatures, the color darkens even further.